bia-pain-bache/BPB-Worker-Panel/docs/en/docs/configuration/warp.md

 ## Endpoints - Scanner

 Endpoints for Warp function similarly to Clean IPs for VLESS and Trojan.
-The panel provides a scanner script that you can run on Termux (Android) or Linux and input the results here.
+The panel provides a scanner that you can run on Termux (Android), Windows, macOS or Linux and input the results here.
 Note that the results are not 100% reliable, so testing is necessary.
+Please note that you have to exit any proxy app before testing, if you use v2rayN, you should completely exit it from taskbar, clearing proxy is not enough.

 !!! info
     - Endpoints are formatted as IP:Port or Domain:Port and must be entered one per line.